testfairy/docs/docs/800_FAQ/980_Migrate_from_Bintray.md

 Please follow the steps below to point your project to the new maven repository.

-For Further reading on this subject you can go yo our blog: [JCenter and Bintray is shutting down, what to do?
+For Further reading on this subject please reffer to our blog: [JCenter and Bintray is shutting down, what to do?
 ](https://testfairy.com/blog/jcenter-and-bintray-is-shutting-down-what-to-do/)

 ### 1. Add TestFairy maven repository to your project's **build.gradle** script